tinamrak/prop-dropdown/README.md

 [Demo](https://tinamrak.github.io/prop-dropdown/)

-This is part of a project by [Sergeant](https://www.sergeant.agency/).
+This is part of a project at [Sergeant](https://www.sergeant.agency/).

 ------------